 Best Paleo: Primal Kitchen No Soy Teriyaki Sauce

 This paleo-friendly sauce is made with coconut aminos, balsamic vinegar, tamarind, dates, orange juice concentrate, tapioca starch, ginger, and garlic among other things.
-It doesn’t contain any gluten, grains, or soy, which makes it a good option for people who follow a gluten-free, grain-free, and soy-free lifestyle.
+It doesn’t contain any gluten, grains, or soy.
 Its zesty flavors work well with stir-frying, glazing, and marinating as well as using as a dressing for greens and salads.

 Why Trust The Spruce Eats?